Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/testing/techniques_and_tricks_for_debugging_multiplayer_games.md

 Both of these functions allow us to draw arbitrary debug lines that would be visible in the Scene view and in the Game view, provided Gizmo rendering is enabled (to enable Gizmo rendering in Game view you need to click on the `Gizmos` menu at the top of the Game view).

 The key trick here is to use different colors for different kinds of information and to make the lines stay long enough for visual inspection by setting `duration` parameter.
-This technique shines when it is combined with [screen recordings](#7-recording-the-video-of-gameplay) of [multiple peers running side by side in separate editor instances via ParrelSync](#1-use-parrelsync-workflow-during-development).
+This technique shines when it's combined with [screen recordings](#7-recording-the-video-of-gameplay) of [multiple peers running side by side in separate editor instances via ParrelSync](#1-use-parrelsync-workflow-during-development).

 The code below would render a green debug line that's 2 units tall at the position of the transform, and this line would stay on screen for 4 seconds:
 `Debug.DrawLine(this.transform.position, this.transform.position + Vector3.UP * 2f, Color.green, duration: 4f);`